Clive Handford: Early life

-Religious life
+Ordained ministry

 Handford was made a deacon at Michaelmas in 1963 (22 September), by Morris Gelsthorpe, Assistant Bishop of Southwell, and ordained a priest at the Trinity Sunday following (24 May 1964), by Gordon Savage, Bishop of Southwell, both times at Southwell Minster;.
+He then began his ministry as an assistant curate at St Peter and St Paul's Church, Mansfield in the Diocese of Southwell and Nottingham between 1963 and 1967.

-He then began his ministry as a curate in Mansfield.
-He then started what was to be a long association with the Middle East by becoming a chaplain in Lebanon before Dean of St. George's Cathedral, Jerusalem.
+In 1967, Handford started what was to be a long association with the Middle East.
+He was a chaplain in Baghdad, Iraq, in 1967, followed by six years as a chaplain in Beirut, Lebanon.
+He then served as Dean of St. George's Cathedral, Jerusalem from 1974 to 1978.
+Then, from 1978 to 1983, he was co-currently Archdeacon in the Gulf and chaplain in Abu Dhabi and Qatar.

 Often embroiled in centuries old disputes, he clearly stated his own view in a letter to The Times in 1977:

 Returning to England, he became Vicar of Kneesall, Archdeacon of Nottingham.
 Then in 1990, he was elected Bishop suffragan of Warwick and consecrated a bishop on 6 December at Westminster Abbey.
 He was then translated to the Mediterranean Anglican Diocese of Cyprus and the Gulf where he served the Anglican Community until retirement in 2007.
 During much of that time, he served as Presiding Bishop of the Episcopal Church in Jerusalem and the Middle East.

 In retirement, he still maintains his links with the church and serves as an honorary assistant bishop in the Diocese of Ripon and Leeds.